 Contemporary Literature | ENG 10223 (3 credit hours)

 Consists of analytical and reflective reading of contemporary (since 1945) American fiction, poetry and drama.
 Attention to developing techniques for critical reading and writing.
 Basic course for literature majors and study in the humanities and liberal arts.

-English Survey Courses
+English Survey Courses (two required)

 Ancient to Medieval | ENG 26023 (3 credit hours)

 Engages in primary analysis and response to significant literature from antiquity through the Renaissance.

 Renaissance to Romantics | ENG 27023 (3 credit hours)